Tuning Neural Network Models for Better Accuracy

 The following diagram shows the cycle of NN model tuning:

-The optimal configuration is determined by the trade-off of the maximally achieveable accuracy versus the computational cost of training even more complex NN models.
+The optimal configuration is determined by the trade-off of the maximally achieveable performance metrics (such as accuracy), versus the computational cost of training even more complex NN models.

 Preparing Python Environment & the Dataset